Atlanta Underinsured Motorist Lawyer

 What Are the Other Options If There Is Not Enough Insurance Coverage?

-Every case is different, and your best bet is to contact an Atlanta underinsured motorist attorney who can advise you on the specifics of your case.
+Every case is different, and your most reliable option is to contact an Atlanta underinsured motorist attorney who can guide you on the details of your case.
 Here are some potential options that may work in some situations:

 • You may be able to sue the other driver directly to recover damages.
 This will likely depend on whether they have any assets you can recover.
 If you are likely to spend more to take them to court than you can recover, your attorney will likely advise against going this route.